MisterBurnley/jbWaterTemp1/README.md

 by the signal wire connection.

-Temperature sensor code set to output water_temperature for Openag Food Bot.
+Temperature sensor code set to output water_temperature on, analog 0 ,for Openag Food Bot.